wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/evaluate-deployment-methods/includes/7-explore-client-virtualization.md

 Windows Sandbox includes the following characteristics:

  -  **Pristine**.
-Every time Windows Sandbox runs, it’s as clean as a brand-new installation of Windows.<br>
+Every time Windows Sandbox runs, it’s as clean as a brand-new installation of Windows.
  -  **Disposable**.
 Nothing persists on the device.
 When Sandbox is closed, everything is discarded.
  -  **Secure**.
 Uses hardware-based virtualization for kernel isolation, which relies on the Microsoft’s hypervisor to run a separate kernel, which isolates Windows Sandbox from the host.
  -  **Efficient**.
 Uses the integrated kernel scheduler, smart memory management, and virtual GPU